We are committed to opening our doors so that everyone can enjoy the benefits of scientific literacy. Would you like to help?

 Museums for All tickets and memberships are not available online and must be purchased at the Academy ticket window.
 Limit 4 Daytime Admission and 2 NightLife tickets per group per visit.
 Offer not valid for P-EBT cardholders.

 Through the Discover & Go Library Program, the Academy provides passes to moderate- to low-income neighborhood libraries, including San Francisco, Richmond, Alameda, Contra Costa, Berkeley, Oakland, as well as over 40 local library systems.

-More than 155,000 students and young people from across the Bay Area visit the Academy on free or subsidized field trips.
+More than 80,000 students from across the Bay Area visit the Academy on free or subsidized field trips.
 Young visitors gain an invaluable learning experience outside the classroom, engaging face-to-face with natural wonders, authentic science, and environmental awareness.

-We’re also proud to welcome 4th- and 5th-grade San Francisco students on field trips, providing free transportation, admission, and educational materials through the Arthur and Toni Rembe Rock Enhanced Museum Visits program.
+We’re also proud to welcome all K-5 San Francisco students on field trips, providing free transportation, admission, and educational materials through the Arthur and Toni Rembe Rock Enhanced Museum Visits program.

 A Diverse & Inclusive Workforce

 As part of our unwavering commitment to reflecting the diverse communities that we serve, we actively recruit individuals traditionally underrepresented in STEM fields with the help of local partnerships.

 Our partnership with The ARC of San Francisco and AccessSFUSD matches the Academy with a range of youth and adults with developmental disabilities who gain valuable work experience and build professional skills in a number of roles and areas of the museum suited to their interests and abilities.